 Eugenia Koh believes that while philanthropic support is essential, capital markets must help to close the funding gap for global sustainable development goals.
-Here, Koh, head of impact and sustainable investing at Standard Chartered, speaks to LUX about current trends among next gen investors and how they are influencing their families to become more sustainable
+Here, Koh, head of impact and sustainable investing at Standard Chartered, speaks to Samantha Welsh about current trends among next gen investors and how they are influencing their families to become more sustainable

 LUX: Which sectors are your UHNW next generation clients eyeing post-pandemic?